miii/vue-lettering/docs/options.md

+---
+sidebarDepth: 2
+---

-# Plugin options
+# Options
-The plugin provides many options to help your customize the behavior of the injection.
+Vue Lettering provides many options to help your customize the behavior of the injection.

 ## Global or individual options
 All properties can be set globally or individually.